brokechubb/Jakey/SECURITY.md

 ## Supported Versions

-Only the latest version of JakeySelfBot is supported.
+Only the latest version of Jakey is supported.
 If you discover a security vulnerability in an older version, please upgrade to the latest version to see if the issue has already been addressed.

 ## Reporting a Vulnerability